 Meat, fish, poultry, crustaceans, vegetables and even cheese...
 In principle, everything you put on a regular barbecue can also be prepared in a barbecue smoker.
-The flavour you give to your dishes is determined by the type of smoke wood, smoke chips or smoke dust you add.
+The flavour you give to your dishes is determined by the type of wood chunks, smoking chips or smoking dust you add.
 You can choose between flavours such as oak, apple, olive and so much more.
-Discover which types of wood flavours Barbecook offers.

-Cold smoking can be done with the Oskar barbecue smoker or with any barbecue that has a lid.
-With cold smoking your preparation will only be smoked, but not cooked.
-This is done at a low temperature, between 20 and 25 °C. Same as with hot smoking, you have to brine your ingredients beforehand.
-Follow the instructions in your recipe.
-When smoking ingredients at a cold temperature, you will extract moisture from the raw product and thus inhibit bacterial growth.
-This ensures a longer shelf life.
-With this technique you use Barbecook’s cold smoke generator which you fill with smoke dust and let it smoulder with a tea light in your barbecue or your smoker.
+Cold smoking can be done with the Oskar smoker or with any barbecue that has a lid.
+When smoking cold, your preparation will only be smoked, but not cooked.
+This is done at a low temperature, between 20 and 25 °C, which means that you don’t have to light your smoker/barbecue.
+All you need is Barbecook’s generator for cold smoking which you fill with smoke dust and allow to smoulder with the help of a tea light.
+The generator needs to be placed inside your appliance.
 You gently blow out the flame as soon as the smoke dust starts to discolour.
 The smoke should be thin and bluish in colour.
-Then place the ingredients on the grill or hang on the hooks of your barbecue smoker.
-Follow the times indicated in your recipe.
-Cold smoking takes at least 4 hours.
-Do not try to finish earlier than indicated.
+Next, you place the ingredients on the grill or hang them on the hooks of your smoker.
+Always follow the smoking times indicated in your recipe, but also take into account your own preference of how intense you want the smoke flavour to be.
+Cold smoking takes at least 2 hours, so do not try to take your preparation out earlier.
 Patience is a great virtue!